TahaAkhlaq/ECE150/Final Project/README.md

-# 24-Hour Clock with Stopwatch Circuit
+# 24-Hour Clock with Stopwatch

 ## Circuit File Download Instructions
 To download the circuit file and view it using Logisim-Evolution, please follow these steps: